 This filling is the same one I use for sour cherry pies and crisps as well.
-I pre-cook it on the stovetop, which as several benefits.
+I pre-cook it on the stovetop, which has several benefits:

-- Adjust the sugar levels as needed, since you can taste it while it cooks
+- You can adjust the sugar levels as needed, since you can taste it while it cooks

-- Adjust the consistency of the filling (the consistency it is when you place it in the oven will be the same after it bakes)
+- You can adjust the consistency of the filling (the consistency it is when you place it in the oven will be the same after it bakes)